Creebos/Mindwatch/BLOG.md

 ## Week 08 / Week 09

-Introduction
+**Introduction**

-In this post, we’ll explore how to create a simple yet powerful web application that uses sentiment analysis to evaluate mental health responses.
+>In this post, we’ll explore how to create a simple yet powerful web application that uses sentiment analysis to evaluate mental health responses.
 This project utilizes HTML, CSS, JavaScript, and Python’s Flask framework.
 The web app not only analyzes responses but displays personalized feedback through an animated progress bar and shows a department-wide summary for cumulative results.
 Here’s a breakdown of how we built this engaging web app, along with the steps we followed.

-1. Setting Up the Backend with Flask and Sentiment Analysis
+**1. Setting Up the Backend with Flask and Sentiment Analysis**

 Our application is powered by a Python backend, using Flask to create an API that interacts with the frontend.
 For sentiment analysis, we used the Hugging Face Transformers library.
 Specifically, we deployed the distilbert-base-uncased-finetuned-sst-2-english model, which is designed to classify text as positive or negative.
 Here’s how this backend works:
 	•	API Route: We created an endpoint /analyze that takes a text response, processes it through the model, and returns a sentiment (either “positive” or “negative”) along with a risk score.